top of page

 Overview

 This section is a guide which describes general ideas for grading touch experiences.
 This method helps children get used to different textures and messy play, one step at a time.
-By slowly introducing new textures, children can become more comfortable and confident, making sensory play more enjoyable and less overwhelming.
+By slowly introducing new textures, your child can become more comfortable and confident, making sensory play more enjoyable and less overwhelming.

 Step one: Start with safe textures